 Delta-9-tetrahydrocannabinol (THC) is the most well-known cannabinoid and the main psychoactive compound in cannabis.

 Cannabigerol (CBG) is a non-intoxicating cannabinoid that is found in minimal amounts (less than 1%) in medical cannabis.
-It can be useful for chronic pain management.
-It can be beneficial in treating elderly patients and those struggling with neuropathic conditions.
+CBG has indicated potential in chronic pain management.

-Cannabidivarin (CBD-V) is a non-intoxicating cannabinoid with significant anti-epileptic and antiseizure effects.
+Cannabidivarin (CBD-V) is a non-intoxicating cannabinoid with significant anticonvulsant and antiseizure effects.
 It is being researched for its potential in treating epilepsy.

-Cannabidiol (CBD) is sometimes celebrated as a “wonder drug” because of its versatility.
+Cannabidiol (CBD) is a versatile cannabinoid with multiple therapeutic effects.
 The non-intoxicating properties make it more applicable to those who need and want to stay clear-minded.
-High CBD strains have antispasmodic and antiseizure properties which can be immensely helpful for those treating seizures and epilepsy.
+CBD has antispasmodic and antiseizure properties, along with powerful anti-inflammatory properties.

 Understanding terpenes is key to navigating cannabis for beginners; they are as important as cannabinoids when it comes to self-medicating.
 Research shows us that we can no longer just consider the potency of THC and CBD in a strain.
 The concentration of terpenes can provide as many benefits as potency and cannabinoid content.